lukasroegner/homebridge-dummy-radio-switch/README.md

 **groups**: Array of all groups of switches that should be exposed to HomeKit.
 Each group is a separate accessory.

 **name**: The name of the group, that is initially used as the display name.

+**displayAsPowerStrip**: If set to `true`, outlets instead of switches are exposed to HomeKit.
+This provides a more compact UI in the Apple Home app.
+Defaults to `false`.

 **switches**: Array of all switches of the group.